On Magnetic Forces and Work: The Kinematics of a Relativistic Elementary Dipole

 \subsection{Charge and Elementary Dipole Moments}

-We can couple the particle to the electromagnetic field by assigning the particle an electric-monopole charge $q$ and an antisymmetric elementary multipole tensor $m^{\mu\nu}$, so that the particle is an elementary dipole.
+We can couple the particle to the electromagnetic field by assigning the particle a purely electric monopole charge $q$ and an antisymmetric elementary dipole tensor $m^{\mu\nu}$ encoding both electric and magnetic dipole moments.
+The particle is then an electrically charged elementary dipole.

+Note, in particular, that the elementary magnetic dipole moments considered in this paper are neither of the Ampère model, which would instead consist of loops of moving electric monopoles, nor of the Gilbert model, which would instead consist of pairs of hypothetical magnetic monopoles or dyons.
+Elementary magnetic dipoles represent a classical extension of Maxwell's original theory of electromagnetism, as Maxwell's theory includes magnetic dipoles only of the Ampère type.\footnote{We thank David Griffiths for pointing out that a defining feature of Maxwell's original theory is the inclusion of magnetic dipoles solely of the Ampère type, without magnetic monopoles, dyons, Gilbert dipoles, or elementary magnetic dipoles.}

+Note also that because elementary magnetic dipoles do not arise from magnetic monopoles or dyons, they will not end up altering the homogeneous Maxwell equations.
+Indeed, we will see that the elementary dipoles studied in this paper correspond to derivative terms in the charge and current densities that appear in the inhomogeneous Maxwell equations.

+We let $u^{\mu}\defeq dX^{\mu}/d\lambda$ denote the particle's four-velocity and $\gamma\defeq u^{0}/c$ denote the particle's associated Lorentz factor, where $u^{\mu}$ is not generically normalized to $u^{2}=-c^{2}$ unless the worldline parameter $\lambda$ is taken to be the particle's proper time $\tau$.\footnote{For maximum generality and to avoid introducing any unnecessary constraints into the particle's Lagrangian formulation, it is convenient to wait until after deriving the particle's equations of motion before imposing the simplifying condition that $\lambda$ is the particle's proper time $\tau$.} In terms of $\gamma$, $c$, and the particle's three-velocity $\vec v\defeq d\vec X/dt$, the particle's four-velocity takes the form